eudoxia0/eudoxia0.github.io/article/_posts/2022-12-19-astronomical-calculations-hard-sf-common-lisp.md

   (:documentation "Represents an angle in DMS (degrees-minutes-seconds) format."))
 ```

-We use `initialize-instance` methods to verify that all the values are in range:
+We use `initialize-instance` methods to verify that all the values are in
+range[^checking]:

 ```lisp
 (defmethod initialize-instance :after ((d decimal-degrees) &key)